angular/angular/aio/content/guide/animations.md

  In the above code snippet, when the `isOpen` expression evaluates to a defined state: `open` or `closed`, it will notify the trigger `openClose` of a state change.
 It is then up to `openClose` code to handle the state change and kick off a state change animation.

-_Note_: For elements entering or leaving a page (inserted or removed  from the DOM), you can make the animation conditional – for example, use `*ngIf` in the expression along with the animation trigger in the HTML template.

 ### Code sample, simple transition